MatheusOliveiraFreitas/Continuous-Network-Analysis/README.txt

 -  Excerpt Disconnected: The network sections that are not topologically connected to the initial layer, that is, the disconnected sections.
 -  Connected Section: The network sections that are topologically connected to the initial layer.

+***"Pseudo-node"***: Identifies pseudo-nodes in a line layer and returns points with the attributes of the two segments connected at that node.

+***"Pseudo-node Analysis"***: It analyzes whether the breaks (Pseudo-node) are topologically connected to the vertices of the layers that the user selected.

+-  Returns Non_Overlap Pseudo-node: Pseudo-node that is not topologically connected to any vertex of the selected layers.
+-  Returns Overlapping Pseudo-node: Pseudo-node that is topologically connected to any vertex of the selected layers, in addition to having a column that identifies which layer each vertex is topologically connected to.

+***"Vertex Connection Counter"***: Calculates which vertices in a line network are connected to other vertices, and how many connections each has.
+-  Returns points only at vertices with more than one connection (degree > 1), with a 'Vertex' field indicating the number of connections at each point

 Português:

 **email para contato**: matheus18.1@yahoo.com